-Physical Therapy Continuing Education
+Physical Therapy Continuing Competence

-CE for Therapy’s mission is to provide a centralized resource of all Physical Therapy Continuing Education opportunities.
+CE for Therapy’s mission is to provide a centralized resource of all Physical Therapy Continuing Competence opportunities.
 This enables Physical Therapists/Physical Therapy Assistants to identify all relevant, current and cutting edge opportunities that are available to them.

 CE For Therapy has found a lack of standards and conformity with regards to CUE/CCU activity regulation and certification.
 Consequently, most Continuing Education Providers list whatever approval they have obtained, if any, on their website or brochure.
 The APTA does NOT certify CEU/CCU activity.
 Several state APTA chapters have their own approval processes.
 Consequently, some states have reciprocity with other states.
 The ProCert system is offered by The Federation of State Boards of Physical Therapy.
-Link to ProCert This is the most centralized and standardized certification process for Physical Therapy Continuing Education that CE for Therapy is familiar with.
+Link to ProCert This is the most centralized and standardized certification process for Physical Therapy Continuing Competence that CE for Therapy is familiar with.

-Physical Therapy Continuing Education – ProCert
+Physical Therapy Continuing Competence – ProCert

 The ProCert system awards whole-number Continuing Competence Units (CCUs) values.
 These CCU values reflect compliance with 14 Standards for Continuing Competence Activities that the FSBPT has developed.